Handling Bedbugs Effectively

-- Educate residents on best practices to avoid bringing these pests into the building.
+- Educate residents on best practices to avoid bringing these pests into the buildings.

 A bedbug protocol should detail that managing agents and boards will:

-• Commit to ongoing communications with residents and staff.
+- Commit to ongoing communication with residents and staff.

-• The methodology for bedbug remediation.
+- The methodology for bedbug remediation.
 The treatment method should be consistent throughout the building.
-Labor-intensive physical solutions such as freezing (vs. chemicals) are recommended to solve issues. bedbugs are resistant, if not immune to most pesticides; at least a small portion of unit owners will take issue with chemical treatment for health reasons.
+Labor-intensive physical solutions such as freezing (vs. chemicals) are recommended to solve issues.
+Bedbugs are resistant, if not immune to most pesticides; at least a small portion of unit owners will take issues with chemical treatment for health reasons.

-• That getting complete treatments to solve problems are not negotiable.
-Piecemeal solutions such as furniture disposal of an affected mattress or piece of furniture are not acceptable substitutes.
+- Getting complete treatments to solve problems are not negotiable.
+Piecemeal solutions such as furniture disposol of an affected mattress or piece of furniture are not acceptable solutions.

 - The resident must cooperate by preparing the home.
 A unit that is not packed and cleaned in advance significantly decreases the efficacy of the bedbug treatment.